AlejandroPqLz/tf-diffusion-scratch/README.md

 As mentioned before, the dataset used in this project is the [Pokémon sprite images](https://www.kaggle.com/datasets/yehongjiang/pokemon-sprites-images) from Kaggle.

-The dataset contains +10,000 Pokémon sprites in PNG format (half of them are shiny variants) in 96x96 resolution from 898 Pokemon in different games, and their corresponding labels that may relate to their design in a CSV file.
-These aspects will be analyzed deeper in the [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb) notebook.
+The dataset contains +10,000 Pokémon sprites in PNG format (half of them are shiny variants) in 96x96 resolution from 898 Pokémon in different games, and their corresponding labels that may relate to their design in a CSV file.
+These aspects will be analysed deeper in the [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb) notebook.

 ## :hammer_and_wrench: Usage

 After following the steps described in the [Prerequisites](https://github.com/AlejandroPqLz/DiffusionScratch#rocket-prerequisites) section, you can start using the project by running the notebooks in the [notebooks](./notebooks) folder.
 Which contain the whole process of the project from the dataset creation to the model training.

-Before diving into the notebooks, take a look to the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
+Before diving into the notebooks, take a look at the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
 This file will contain all the hyperparameters for the model training.
-Once done that, you can run the notebooks in the prestablished order where:
+Once done that, you can run the notebooks in the pre-established order where:

-- [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb): Introduces the project and analyzes the Pokémon sprites dataset and `pokedex.csv` file.
+- [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb): Introduces the project and analyses the Pokémon sprites dataset and `pokedex.csv` file.

 - [01-Dataset-Creation.ipynb](./notebooks/01-Dataset-Creation.ipynb): Gives multiple choices to create the dataset for the model and offers a raw dataset to custom the dataset creation process.
 Finally, it saves the dataset in the `data/processed/pokemon_tf_dataset` folder as a `Tensorflow Dataset`.